michaelbarlow7/dungeon-crawl-android/readme.txt

 12. Added "-fexceptions" to LOCAL_CFLAGS to enable exceptions (arena.cc had issues)
 13. modified crash.cc to not define BACKTRACE_SUPPORTED when Android defined (might change this to use log.h in this case)
-14. Removed libunix.cc, added a highly modified and stubbed version libandroid.cc
+14. Removed libunix.cc from Android.mk, added a highly modified and stubbed version libandroid.cc
 15. Ran ./util/gen-mst.pl to generate mon-mst.h
 NOTE: seems like all the .pl files in /util need to be run.
 Might get a shell script happening for this
 16. Added ANDROID to list of OSes in syscalls.h:24 to define our fake fdatasync (crash in package.cc:219/226)